Our Dog Friendly Sledding Tours In Tromsø

 What are you doing for your next vacation?
-Why not try the thrill of a dog sledding tour with our company Dog Sledding Tromsø?
+Why not try the thrill of dog sledding in Tromsø?

-You get all the equipment you need in your tour costs; all you have to do is arrive, and we’ll take care of the rest.
-Our husky kennels are home to 130 dogs that can’t wait to hit the trail with you.
+You get all the equipment you need in your tour costs; all you have to do is arrive, and they take care of the rest.
+The husky kennels are home to 130 dogs that can’t wait to hit the trail with you.

 - Drive your own team of huskies across the Arctic wilderness